nrc-cnrc/gramble/README.md

 ### Running from the command line

-At this point you should consider adding the path to `node_modules/.bin` to your system `PATH`.
+At this point, consider adding the path to `node_modules/.bin` to your system `PATH`.

 For help info, try: